posidon16/ECG_Capstone/README.md

 conda env create -f environment.yml

-## Running Human:

-The order in which to run the files to get results is the following:
+## The order in which to run the files to get results is the following:

 First run the download_data.py This will download the necessary data, Make sure you have at least 3GB free for the download.
 You will need a total of 16GB for the whole project to run.

+## Running Human:

 Next Navigate to MITBIH\model_arxiv-1805-00794 and in that folder run original_model-from-arxiv-1805-00794.ipynb from start to end.
 This will leave you with the baseline Human model